phimachine/mayoehr/death/README.md

             15              3              2            324              6
         30.000              4        4 weeks             40      40 TAB(S)
 ```

 Without NLP this is imposslbe to deal with.
 I decided not to calculate the relative dosages.

-About grouping medicines by their functions, it's necessary to consider not only the ingredients, but the actual medicine, so rxnorm_code is a good idea.
+* About grouping medicines by their functions, it's necessary to consider not only the ingredients, but the actual medicine, so rxnorm_code is a good idea.
 It's not certain.
 We have started with ingredients so I won't go back now.

+* Right now I'm considering only prescription time.
+It's possible to use span, instead of the start and end points.
+Note that not all columns in this dataset has an end date, and that's the motivation to treat everything as a flag.

+* Some missing med rx norms have been imputed if the med_name or med_generic exists in our database, this imputation is simlar to our lab loinc code imputation method

+### Services
+myserv.csv

+87,086,734 rows

+#### Columns:
+* rep_person_id: 246743 unique.
+* SRV_DATE: 1995-01-01 to 2016-12-31.
+* srv_px_count: positive integer. should be a count for the services.
+However, there are many outliers in original table, such as negative values, so the interpretaion should be conservative.
+Tail chopped.
+Forced positive. default to 1.
+* srv_px_code: string.
+HCP code or CPT code. **not** bar separated, because there are more than one values that need to be concatenated.
+I did not find a conversion method within my resources.
+Around 1:4 for HCP:CPT.
+* SRV_LOCATION: string.
+83 unique values after tail chopping.
+Coding scheme unknown.
+* srv_admit_type: string, 19 unique.
+Ditto.
+* srv_admit_src: string, 24 unique.
+Ditto.
+* srv_disch_stat: strinag, 23 unique.
+Ditto.

+#### Note:
+* Tail chopped means all labels with total count less than threshold are merged to "other" label.
+Threshold is usually 1000.
+* Admission and dispatch dates were thrown out

+### Surgeries
+mysurg.csv
+2,275,007 rows

+#### Columns:
+* rep_person_id: 182,712 unique
+* px_date: 1995-01-01 to 2016-12-31
+* px_code: ICD-9 **procedure** codes, converted from gem_pcsi9.txt.
+3353 unqiue.
+* collapsed_px_code: collapsed twice for every code that has a count less than 1000, reduce sparsity.
+907 unique. see prep.R for processing details

+### Tobacco
+This file contains a survey that is not processed into factors.
+Discarded completely.

+### Vitals
+myvitals.csv
+33,167,683 rows

+#### Columns:
+* rep_person_id: 231,693 unique
+* VITAL_DATE: 1995-01-01 to 2016-12-31
+* BMI: see note, kg/m2
+* BP DIASTOLIC: see note, mmHg
+* BP SYSTOLIC: see note, mmHg
+* HEIGHT: see note, cm
+* WEIGHT: see note, kg

+#### Note:
+A person may have multiple vitals for one day, in that case, the average of the measurement is taken.
+Units have been converted to metric, personal preferences
+I have been suggested to incorporate other statistics than the mean, such as sd.
+TODO

 ## Data runtime processing with Python